-The tip and recycling centre is open from 8am until 6pm, seven days a week (except Christmas Day and New Years Day).
+The tip will remain open seven days a week apart from Christmas Day and New Year’s Day.

 Household waste is the stuff you would take with you if you moved house, such as furniture, cookers, rugs, furnishings, electrical items and toys.

 Household waste can be left at the tip free of charge if you are bringing it in your car.

 I am renovating my house - can I drop off old carpets and furniture?

 As long as you use a car to drop the items off you can leave them at the tip.
 If the items are so big you need to use a commercial vehicle you will need to apply for a free permit.

 How can I dispose of items the tip does not accept?